bug400/pyilper/INSTALL.md

 ### Installation on Linux

-Generally, it is recommended to use the Python Interpreter provided by the Linux distribution.
+Generally, it is recommended to use the Python Interpreter and the Qt software provided by the Linux distribution.

+The [releases section](https://github.com/bug400/pyilper/releases) provides an installer (.deb file) for DEBIAN Linux and compatible distributions.
+See the release comments, which DEBIAN version is currently supported.
+To install the .deb file, issue the following command as root in the directory containing the installer file:

+    apt install ./pyilper_X.Y.Z_all.deb

+This will also install additional software components, which are necessary to run pyILPER.
+After that, pyILPER cann be called with:

+    pyiler

+from the command line.

+For non DEBIAN Linux systems you should try to install the [required components](#requirements) from the distribution repositories.

-To install pyILPER from PyPI, follow the macOS installation instructions.
+If you would linke to install pyILPER from PyPI, follow the macOS installation instructions.
+Please note, that there may be problems with incompatible system libraries.

 ## Installation from GitHub